daverix/slingerORM/README.md

 ```
 ObjectGraph og = ObjectGraph.create(new MappingModule());
-EntityStorageFactory storageFactory = og.get(EntityStorageFactory.class);
-EntityStorage<ExampleEntity> storage = storageFactory.getStorage(ComplexEntity.class);
+SessionFactory sessionFactory = og.get(SessionFactory.class);

+Session session = sessionFactory.openSession();
+session.initTable(ExampleEntity.class);

 ExampleEntity entity = new ExampleEntity();
 entity.setName("David");
 storage.insert(entity);
 ```

-Using dagger you must provide your own dagger module that provides an implementation for SQLiteDatabaseReference:
+Using dagger you must provide your own dagger module that provides an implementation for SQLiteDatabaseReference (if you use Android):

 ```
 @Module(includes = MappingModule.class)